Billy-Dickson/Billy-Dickson.github.io/_posts/2024-10-27-Dublin-Marathon-2024.md

    path: ../assets/img/posts/2024/2024-10-27-Dublin-Marathon-2024/Molly_Malone.webp
 ---

-It's been 7 years since my last Marathon, so as you can imagine, I was a tad nervous.
+It's been 7 sand a half years since my last Marathon, so as you can imagine, I was a tad nervous.
 Still, the atomosphere and crowd participation was just amazing, certianly one to think about if you're contemplating the 26 mile monster.

 Finishing times and some photo's of the event are below, onwards and upwards, I'm hoping to run the [Edinburgh Marathon](https://www.edinburghmarathon.com/) again next year with my Niece, who will be running for [Maggie's Centres](https://www.maggies.org/), watch this space.